Anggytriputra/Anggy_Portofolio/README.md

 # Anggy_Portofolio
-<p>this is my data science portfolio, which was generated after learning from Course-Net Indonesia<br>
+<p>This is my data science portfolio, which was generated after learning from Course-Net Indonesia<br>
 Please choose and see:</p>